Angel-Studios/Actux/README.md

 Namespace and table options here override both the `:actux` and the `:logger, :actux` configurations.

-The Actux Plug does use the Actux Backend in order to take advantage of the asynchronous offloading.
+The `Actux.Plug` does use the `Actux.Backend` in order to take advantage of the asynchronous offloading.
 Most of the plug's functionality is currently just pulling data off of the `Plug.Conn` structure, parsing, and  formatting it to match the other telemetry tables currently set up in Actus.